Atomus48/JumpInReplay/README.md

 **Currently not Supported:**

+- games where players leave (results in ghost cars)
+- rumble, dropshot and most limited time gamemodes
 - bumping or demoing of bots
 - real car layouts of bots
 - realistic boost pads on field